IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

-Quaestio Librae (A Question of Balance) is an abstract, geometric public sculpture by American artist Jerry Dale Sanders, located on the south side of the Indianapolis City–County Building.
-It is a metal sculpture, currently painted a dark charcoal-gray, consisting of nine rectangular forms attached to each other in a composition that makes them seem both solid and weightless.
+Quaestio Librae (A Question of Balance) was an abstract, geometric public sculpture by American artist Jerry Dale Sanders, formerly located on the south side of the Indianapolis City–County Building.
+It was a metal sculpture, by the end of its life painted a dark charcoal-gray, consisting of nine rectangular forms attached to each other in a composition that makes them seem both solid and weightless.

 For more information about the artwork, visit http://en.wikipedia.org/wiki/Quaestio_Librae